-The World Health Organization (WHO) categorize noise as the most significant environmental health threat right after air pollution (1).
-This should also be seen in the context of the world population becoming increasingly concentrated in cities while spending upwards of 90 % of their time indoors (2) and that for example about 70 % of all office workers find that their sound environment does not support their activities (3).
+The World Health Organization (WHO) categorizes noise as the most significant environmental health threat right after air pollution (1).
+This should also be seen in the context of the world population becoming increasingly concentrated in cities while spending upwards of 90 % of their time indoors (2) and that for example, about 70 % of all office workers find that their sound environment does not support their activities (3).
 So what exactly has gone wrong in our way of designing modern human habitats, and how can we begin to move in the right direction?

-In part 1 & part 2 on this topic we delved into the cultural roots of our visual focus and how the claims of the supremacy of vision might very well be overrated.
-In this post we will examine how ‘ocularcentrism’ (or visual orientation) affects building design in the professional field of architecture.
-For acousticians and sound enthusiasts the under prioritization of sound and acoustics in architecture is nothing new (4), but to move closer to a more complete and holistic approach in this domain we must first understand the problem on a fundamental level.
+In part 1 & part 2 on this topic, we delved into the cultural roots of our visual focus and how the claims of the supremacy of vision might very well be overrated.
+In this post, we will examine how ‘ocularcentrism’ (or visual orientation) affects building design in the professional field of architecture.
+For acousticians and sound enthusiasts the under-prioritization of sound and acoustics in architecture is nothing new (4), but to move closer to a more complete and holistic approach in this domain we must first understand the problem on a fundamental level.

 “Architects and designers tend to focus exclusively on (the eyes).
 They use these to design with and they design for them.” – Julian Treasure.